arcilli/investsuite-api-docs/docs/concepts/transactions.md

 ### Cash

-Transactions that hold cash movements respresent to InvestSuite movements on the investment account.
+Transactions that hold cash movements represent to InvestSuite movements on the investment account.
 That account is usually different from the current account, which is the account that the client holds with the bank.
 We expect in other words transactions on your brokerage system, not from your core banking platform.

 #### Funding